patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 \frac{-\hbar^{2}}{2m} \nabla^{2} \psi(r,\theta,\phi) + V(r,\theta,\phi) \psi(r,\theta,\phi) = E \psi(r,\theta,\phi)
 $$

-For a given nucleon, the forces acting on it by all the other nucleons in thee nucleus can be presented to first approximation by an average potential $V(r)$ which only depends on distance from the core.
-We call this the Shell Theory Potential.
+For a given nucleon, the forces acting on it by all the other nucleons in the nucleus can be presented to first approximation by an average potential $V(r)$ which only depends on distance from the core.
+We call this the **Shell Theory Potential**.

 The origin of this potential $V(r)$ is in the force that holds individual nucleons together, the Nuclear Force or N-N potential.
 So it is reasonable to assume that the form and depth of $V(r)$ should reflect the overall density distribution of the nucleons in the nucleus.